RhinoW/exe-kiteboarders.co.uk/content/_index.md

 Please read the **[spot guides](/spot-guide/)** and abide by the **[code of conduct](/code-of-conduct/)**, which has been developed in association with the Exe Estuary Management Partnership and British Kitesports and is based on common sense and co-operation.

-Consider joining [British Kitesports and Exe-Kiteboarders](/membership) for 3rd party insurance and a strong local and national voice with the authorities.
+3rd Party Insurance is strongly recomended at all sites so please consider joining [British Kitesports and Exe-Kiteboarders](/membership) for 3rd party insurance and a strong local and national voice with the authorities.